 Easily refresh all your POP3 E-Mail accounts linked to Gmail with a bookmarklet

 A missing feature in Gmail is that you cannot refresh your linked email accounts conveniently.
-It seems to bother the community as you can see here and here on Google, and here at stack exchange.
-You can speculate that Google doesn’t like that feature, maybe thinking people will use their Gmail account or switch to G-Suit aka Google Workplace.
-Anyways, this shouldn’t be the topic here.
+It seems to bother the community as you can see here and here in the Gmail Help Community, and here at stack exchange.
+You can speculate that Google doesn't like that feature, maybe thinking people will use their Gmail account or switch to G-Suit aka Google Workplace.
+Anyways, this shouldn't be the topic here.

 The current state with Gmail